hyperledger-cacti/cacti/docs/docs/external/getting-started.md

 #### Configuring

-In the `core/drivers/fabric-driver` folder, copy `.env.template` to `.env` and update `CONNECTION_PROFILE` to point to the connection profile of the fabric network (e.g. `<PATH-TO-NETWORK-SETUPS>/fabric/shared/network1/peerOrganizations/org1.network1.com/connection-org1.json`)
+In the `core/drivers/fabric-driver` folder, copy `.env.template` to `.env` and update `CONNECTION_PROFILE` to point to the connection profile of the fabric network (e.g. `<PATH-TO-WEAVER>/tests/network-setups/fabric/shared/network1/peerOrganizations/org1.network1.com/connection-org1.json`)

 Configure `fabric-driver` for `network1` as follows:
 - Navigate to the `core/drivers/fabric-driver` folder.
 - Create a `.env` file by copying `.env.template` and setting suitable parameter values:
   * The `CONNECTION_PROFILE` should point to the absolute path of the connection profile for `network1`.
-    - For this exercise, specify the path `<PATH-TO-NETWORK-SETUPS>/network-setups/fabric/shared/network1/peerOrganizations/org1.network1.com/connection-org1.json` (_you must specify the full absolute path here_).
+    - For this exercise, specify the path `<PATH-TO-WEAVER>/tests/network-setups/fabric/shared/network1/peerOrganizations/org1.network1.com/connection-org1.json` (_you must specify the full absolute path here_).
-    - `<PATH-TO-NETWORK-SETUPS>` here is the absolute path of the `tests/network-setups` folder.
+    - `<PATH-TO-WEAVER>` here is the absolute path of the `weaver-dlt-interoperability` clone folder.
   * Leave the default values unchanged for the other parameters.
 The relay and driver endpoints as well as the network name are already specified.

 #### Building